FondoExtension/stress_extension/README.md

 # Assets Disclaimer

 I do not own any of the images or videos used in this extension.
 They can be easily swapped with other assets.
+They are placeholders for demonstration purposes.

+Feel free to use this and change videos up to your preferences.